 In some areas, banded mongoose have a close relationship with baboons.
 The two species have been known to forage and play together.

-Potter Park Zoo is home to nine mongoose – three males and four females.
-The group arrived from Fort Wayne Zoo in 2013.
+Potter Park Zoo is home to seven mongoose – three males and four females.
+The group arrived from Fort Wayne Children’s Zoo in 2013.